CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Oct 22, 2025

 Long-Term Planning (Weeks 9-12):

-Refinancing means replacing your current mortgage with a new one, usually to snag a lower rate or adjust your terms (Chestnut Mortgage).
+Refinancing means replacing your current mortgage with a new one, usually to secure a lower rate or adjust your terms (Chestnut Mortgage).
 The decision becomes more complex when rates are declining but the pace is uncertain.

 The Refinance Break-Even Analysis: